African Research Network for Neglected Tropical Diseases (ARNTD) African Researchers’ Small Grants Program 2022

 Value of Award: Maximum funding per award: USD 30,000

 - Access the online application form and instructions here, complete all required sections and submit ahead of the deadline

-- Upload a copy of your budget.
-Download template in English here.
+- The application form provides a link here to download a budget template.
+Complete all required sections by following the funding rules as outlined in the Review Guide and Instructions page of Budget template.
 Upon completion, please click here to upload a copy of your budget.
 Please note that an application without an accompanying budget using the prescribed template will not be reviewed.